 JET also maintains a very close relationship with the Jonesboro-based Hispanic Community Services, Incorporated.
-HCSI's current Executive Director is a member of JET's Community Advisory Board.
-Moreover, in the past HSCI has provided Spanish language translation for JET promotional materials and remains very willing to provide translation services to assist JET personnel serve Spanish speaking riders.
+In the past HSCI has provided Spanish language translation for JET promotional materials and remains very willing to provide translation services to assist JET personnel serve Spanish speaking riders.

-Also, Jonesboro is the home to Arkansas State University's flagship campus.
+Also, Jonesboro is the home to Arkansas State University's main campus.
 For much of the past decade, A-State in Jonesboro has been engaged in an intense and very successful International Student recruiting process.
 During this time, these efforts have brought thousands of students from Asia, Africa, and the Middle East to the A-State campus in Jonesboro.
-Soon A-State will also open up a satellite campus in Mexico which should bring International students whose native language is Spanish.
+A-State has also open up a satellite campus in Mexico which should bring International students whose native language is Spanish.

 JET drivers and dispatchers do encounter/interact with this diverse student body somewhat regularly.
-Additionally, A-State has developed its own bus service for this cohort that basically serves in the hours after JET goes out of service and on weekends when JET does not operate.
+Additionally, A-State has developed its own bus service for this cohort that basically serves in the hours after JET goes out of service and on Sunday when JET does not operate.

-Moreover, most of A-State's International Students have very good English skills and the University prefers that they use English as they conduct their everyday lives in Jonesboro.
+Most of A-State's International Students have very good English skills and the University prefers that they use English as they conduct their everyday lives in Jonesboro.
 JET has an excellent relationship with the Office of International Programs at A-State and works with it to ensure that the needs of the A-State International Students are met relative to their use of public transit.
 JET also has an agreement with the A-State Office of International Programs that allows JET to request assistance with translation for the general population.
-Moreover, JET management meets periodically with A-State administrative personnel and A-State International students to discuss JET's service.
+JET management meets periodically with A-State administrative personnel and A-State International students to discuss JET's service.

-Task 1, Step 2: Become familiar wth data from the U.S. Census
+Task 1, Step 2: Become familiar with data from the U.S. Census

-This report was constructed using U.S. Census data obtained from the American Fact Finder, Tables S1601 (Language Spoken at Home, 2013-2017 American Community Survey 5-Year Estimates) and B 16001 (Language Spoken at Home by Ability to Speak English for the Population 5 Years and Over, 2009-2015 American Community Survey 5-Year Estimates).
+This report was constructed using U.S. Census data obtained from the American Fact Finder, Tables S1601 (Language Spoken at Home, 2015-2020 American Community Survey 5-Year Estimates) and B 16001 (Language Spoken at Home by Ability to Speak English for the Population 5 Years and Over, 2015-2020 American Community Survey 5-Year Estimates).